FactorioCalc/FactorioCalc/docs/guide.rst

   copper_plate -2.5/s
   electricity -0.775 MW

-This is showing us the maxium rates for the group, but there is a problem: we are creating copper cables at a rate of 5/s but consuming them at -7.5/s.
+This is showing us the maximum rates for the group, but there is a problem: we are creating copper cables at a rate of 5/s but consuming them at -7.5/s.
 The ``!`` after copper cables indicates a lack of an ingredient.
 We can fix this by using the correct ratios or by slowing down the machine that creates